-From boulevards filled with world-class architecture to coffee houses filled with ridiculously tempting cakes, you’ll find plenty of distractions to delight the senses in Austria’s capital city.
-We’ve put together a list of what to see in Vienna, but you’re bound to find other must-see attractions as you go.
+From boulevards filled with world-class architecture to coffee houses stacked with tempting cakes, there's plenty to delight the senses in Austria’s capital city.
+We’ve put together our list of the top 10 things to do whilst visiting this enchanting city...

-1) Baroque till you drop at the Karlskirche
+1. Baroque 'til you drop at the Karlskirche

 Vienna is filled with Baroque masterpieces, but here’s one that sits head and shoulders above the rest.
 Literally.
 That copper green dome towers over the skyline, 70 metres (230 feet) high.
-The dome may be Baroque, but as you get closer you’ll realise this is a fascinating mixture of all sorts of architectural styles.
-You can come and look around, or for a truly atmospheric experience, why not get tickets for a performance of classical music here one evening?
+The dome might be Baroque, but as you get closer you’ll notice the fascinating mix of architectural styles.
+Come and look around, or for a truly atmospheric experience, why not get evening tickets for a performance of classical music.

 You might just recognise the Riesenrad, the giant Ferris wheel that circles majestically over the city.
 This is where Orson Welles menaced Joseph Cotten in the movie The Third Man.
-A trip round the wheel takes 20 minutes or so.
+A trip around the wheel takes 20 minutes or so.
 And if that whets your appetite, visit The Third Man Private Collection, a museum not just about the movie but life in post-World War II Vienna.
-The museum is at 4, Pressgasse 25.

 The early Expressionist artist Egon Schiele made Vienna his home, and very few art galleries around the world have examples of his work.
 So if you like art, make a point of visiting the Leopold Museum, where you’ll see the world’s largest collection of his masterpieces on display.
 If it leaves you hungry for more art, the Kunsthalle Wien and MUMOK are nearby, both showcasing contemporary work.

 The Augarten is one of the more unusual public spaces in Vienna.
 Vast Second World War defences loom above beautifully kept flowerbeds, and a restaurant is housed in a Second World War bunker.
-But perhaps the strangest thing about the park for visitors is the provision of table tennis tables, available for anyone to play on for free.
-It’s a way of getting to meet the locals, we guess.
+But perhaps the strangest thing about the park for visitors is the table tennis, available for anyone to play for free.
+The perfect way to meet the locals.

 Vienna is an architecture lover’s dream, with everything from a Neo-Renaissance opera house to baroque masterpieces like the Karlskirche.
 The Hundertwasserhaus is well worth seeing too.
 The building looks like an assembly of children’s building blocks, and seems to teeter precariously above you.
 Vibrant slabs of colour give it an exuberance and personality quite unlike anywhere else.